-We perform a similar analysis, assuming stars are injected into the Galactic Center all at once.
-First, for consistency with \citet{tep+2021}, we turn off (i) the loss cone, (ii) stellar evolution, and (iii) semi-major axis diffusion.
-Effects (i) and (ii) will be negligible for the S-stars over Myr timescales.
-However, we show that the loss cone can affect black hole mass constraints at the factor of $\sim2$ level.
+We performed a similar analysis, assuming that stars are injected into the Galactic center all at once.
+First, for consistency with \citet{tep+2021}, we turned off (i) the loss cone, (ii) stellar evolution, and (iii) semimajor axis diffusion.
+Effects (i) and (ii) will be negligible for the S stars over million-year timescales.
+However, we show that the loss cone can affect black hole mass constraints by a factor of $\sim2$.

-We also match the initial conditions in \citet{tep+2021}, assuming all stars were injected into the Galactic Center 7.1 Myr ago, the mean age of eight bright S-Stars from \citet{habibi+2017}.\footnote{ \citet{tep+2021} used \citet{habibi+2017}'s age measurements for the eight bright S-stars, and 7.1 Myr otherwise.} The initial angular momentum distribution is a Gaussian with a mean of 0.2 ($e=0.98$) and a standard deviation of 0.02.
+We also matched the initial conditions in \citet{tep+2021}, assuming that all stars were injected into the Galactic center 7.1 Myr ago, the mean age of eight bright S stars from \citet{habibi+2017}.\footnote{\citet{tep+2021} used the age measurements in \citet{habibi+2017} for the eight bright S stars, and 7.1 Myr otherwise.} The initial angular momentum distribution is a Gaussian with a mean of 0.2 ($e=0.98$) and a standard deviation of 0.02.

-We present results for both the density profiles in \citet{tep+2021}, viz.
+We present results for both the density profiles in \citet{tep+2021}:

-and our fiducial density profile (eq~\ref{eq:background}) that is in better agreement with the latest constraints from GRAVITY \citep{gravity+2024extendedmass} and has a factor of $3$ fewer BHs within 0.05 pc.
+and our fiducial density profile (Eq.~\ref{eq:background}), which is in better agreement with the latest constraints from GRAVITY \citep{gravity+2024extendedmass} and which has a factor of $3$ fewer BHs within 0.05 pc.

 Using the same S-star sample and background profile as \citet{tep+2021}, we find good agreement with their results: black hole masses $<100 M_{\odot}$ can be ruled out.
 However, the full sample includes late-type stars and stars at larger scales that may be unrelated to binary disruptions.
-For example, eight of the S-stars are members of the clockwise disc.
-For the 25 early, non-disc S-stars with semi-major axes within 0.05 pc, only black holes with masses $<17 M_{\odot}$ can be ruled out.
+For example, eight of the S stars are members of the clockwise disk.
+For the 25 early, non-disk S stars with semimajor axes within 0.05 pc, only black holes with masses $<17 M_{\odot}$ can be ruled out.
 For the same subsample and our fiducial density profile, masses $<50 M_{\odot}$ can be ruled out.
 Finally, the lower limit is reduced to $\sim24 M_{\odot}$, with a loss cone.